apache/sling-site/src/main/jbake/content/documentation/development/testing-paxexam.md

         };
     }

-    protected Option quickstart() {
+    protected Option slingQuickstart() {
         final String workingDirectory = workingDirectory(); // from TestSupport final int httpPort = findFreePort(); // from TestSupport return composite(
             slingQuickstartOakTar(workingDirectory, httpPort), // from SlingOptions
             slingModels(), // from SlingOptions (for illustration)
-            slingScriptingThymeleaf() // from SlingOptions (for illustration)
+            slingScripting() // from SlingOptions (for illustration)
         );
     }

-The above configuration provides all bundles and OSGi configurations to run a Sling Quickstart setup with Sling Models and Sling Scripting Thymeleaf.
+The above configuration provides all bundles and OSGi configurations to run a Sling Quickstart setup with Sling Models and Sling Scripting.

 **NOTE:** When using `slingQuickstartOakTar()` or `slingQuickstartOakMongo()` without _working directory_, _HTTP port_ and _Mongo URI_ make sure to clean up file system and database after each test and do not run tests in parallel to prevent interferences between tests.